John McCauley (referee): Career

 Throughout his career, McCauley officiated 442 regular-season games and 12 playoff contests.
 In 1979, he suffered a severe injury to his right eye after being attacked by a fan following a game between the NHL All-Stars and the Soviet Union.
 Although he eventually resumed officiating, the injury affected his depth perception, leading him to retire from refereeing two years later.

 In June 1979, McCauley was appointed as the assistant director of officiating for the National Hockey League (NHL).
 Demonstrating strong leadership and a deep understanding of the game, he was promoted to director of officiating in 1986.
 He remained in this role until his untimely death in 1989.

 Personal life

 McCauley died at the age of 44 due to complications following emergency gallbladder surgery.
-His son, Wes McCauley, was selected by the Detroit Red Wings in the eighth round of the 1990 NHL Entry Draft.
-Wes later pursued a career in officiating like his father and is now an NHL referee, having officiated his first NHL game in 2003 and becoming a full-time official in 2005.
+His son, Wes McCauley, was selected by the Detroit Red Wings in the eighth round of the 1990 NHL entry draft.
+Wes later pursued a career in officiating like his father and became an NHL referee, officiating his first NHL game in 2003 and becoming a full-time official in 2005.